WawinyEdwin/WawinyEdwin/README.md

 - 🌱 I’m currently learning ...
 Site Reliability Engineering and Cloud

-- Also a Cloud Enthusiasts with knowledge in GCP.
+- Also a Cloud Enthusiasts with knowledge in GCP and Azure.

 - 💞️ I’m looking to collaborate on ... web development related projects and backend development with Go.